WMG, University of Warwick: Research

 Research is organised into a number of research groups covering design, materials, manufacturing, systems and business research.
 Areas of focus include business innovation, low-carbon mobility and healthcare.
 Further programmes focus on supporting small to medium-sized enterprises through projects such as the National Business to Business Centre, the West Midlands Collaborative Commerce Marketplace and the International Institute for Product and Service Innovation.

 WMG is a partner in the Technology Strategy Board's High Value Manufacturing Catapult.

 WMG is also home to the Institute of Digital Healthcare, a partnership with Warwick Medical School which aims to bring improvements to health and wellbeing through innovative digital technologies and services.

 Past research programmes have included the Premium Automotive Research and Development (PARD) Programme, the Low Carbon Vehicle Technology Project (LCVTP), the Premium Vehicle Customer Interface Technologies (PVCIT) Centre and the Vehicle Energy Facility.

 Education

-WMG provides undergraduate engineering courses (in conjunction with the School of Engineering).
+WMG provides undergraduate engineering courses (in conjunction with the School of Engineering), including a full-time undergraduate BSc Cyber Security course.

-Full-time undergraduate courses are available: